erikenbody/markdown-cv/index.md

 Banding intern at the Palomarin field station, Bolinas, California.
 Seasonal internship banding passerines at various locations in the Point Reyes National Seashore (480 birds processed).

-`2012 - summer`
+`2012`
 Seasonal field biologist surveying grassland birds in North and South Dakota, Rocky Mountain Bird Observatory, Brighton, CO.
-Performed point counts and vegetation sampling in the Central Plains.
+Summer: Performed point counts and vegetation sampling in the Central Plains.
 Field work was conducted from remote regions.
 Interacted with private landowners for planning transects.

 `2011`
 Thesis research and Flammulated Owl crew research assistant